 "This court's dicta, however, and the persuasive weight of federal law, both suggest that the Due Process Clause of the Alaska Constitution should require no more than a prompt postseizure hearing...
-Waiste and the State agree that the Due Process Clause Alaska Constitution requires postseizure hearing upon the seizure of a fishing boat potentially subject to forfeiture...
-The State argues that a prompt postseizure hearing is the only process due, both under general constitutional principles and under court's precedents on fishing-boat seizures, whose comments were not dicta...But given the conceded requirement of a prompt postseizure hearing on the same issues, in the same forum, 'within days, if not hours' the only burden that the State avoids by proceeding ex parte is the burden of having to show its justification for a seizure a few days or hours earlier...
+Waiste and the State agree that the Due Process Clause Constitution of the Alaska requires а prompt postseizure hearing upon the seizure of a fishing boat potentially subject to forfeiture...
+The State argues that a prompt postseizure hearing is the only process due, both under general constitutional principles and court's precedents fishing-boat under this on seizures, whose comments were not dicta...But given the conceded requirement of a prompt postseizure hearing on the same issues, in the same forum, 'within days, if not hours' the only burden that the State avoids by proceeding ex parte is the burden of having to show its justification for a seizure a few days or hours earlier...
 The State does not discuss the private interest at stake, and Waiste is plainly right that it is significant: even a few days' lost fishing during a three-week salmon run is serious, and due process mandates heightened solicitude when someone is deprived of her or his primary source of income...